 When you decide to plan a destination wedding, there’s a lot that goes into it.
-From the venue to airfare, and everything in between, it can be easy to get out of control when it comes to the planning process.
+From the venue to airfare, and everything in between, it can be easy to exceed from the wedding budget when it comes to the planning process.
 To avoid overspending and draining your bank accounts before you even say “I do”, follow these tips when planning your destination wedding!

 Make it all-inclusive